 Once you have a clear understanding of the course requirements, plan a weekly schedule that will help you meet all necessary deadlines.
 This schedule should include time to work independently on assigned readings, papers, quizzes and projects, and time for logging on and participating in written discussions.
 As a general rule, plan to be online and participating in discussions at least 3 times per week.

-Whom should I contact for technical or Moodle support?
+Whom should I contact for technical or Canvas support?